My Dev Enviroment

 # (I use arch btw)

-Problem solved: Keyboard control, tiling windows, yummy visual features.
+Problem solved: Keyboard control, tiling windows, zero distractions.

 Terminal: Kitty